 The Haunted Hotel responded with a motion to dismiss the case, arguing that the lawsuit was governed by the “doctrine of primary assumption of risk.”
 Said the amusement’s attorney, David Hall, “There was a risk inherent in the activity—the risk that you might get scared and react in a way that might hurt you.”

 Superior Court Judge Katherine Bacal agreed with the Haunted Hotel and dismissed the case, noting that Griffin “was still within the scare experience that he purchased.”
 She added: “Who would want to go to a haunted house that is not scary?”
-Here are 20 real-life haunted houses you need to see.
+It’s certainly why people go to the 15 best haunted houses in America.

 Griffin appealed to the Court of Appeal, Fourth Appellate District.
 “Yes, he was paying to get scared,” said his attorney, P. Christopher Ardalan.
 “But when does that go too far?”